-Eduardo "Eddie" Ferrer is a founding member of DCLY and currently serves as its Legal & Policy Director, overseeing DCLY's research, policy, and direct representation work.
-Eddie also regularly serves as a supervising attorney in the Georgetown University Law Center's Juvenile Justice Clinic.
+Eduardo "Eddie" Ferrer is a founding member of DCLY and currently serves as its Executive Director.
+Eddie also serves as a supervising attorney in the Georgetown University Law Center's Juvenile Justice Clinic.
 Eddie currently serves as the Vice-Chair of the Board of Directors of DC127 and served previously as the Chair of the Board of Directors of the Campaign for Youth Justice and the Chair of the Board of Trustees of The Next Step Charter School.
 Eddie was a member of the 2012-13 class of the Nonprofit Roundtable of Greater Washington's Future Executive Director Program and served as the Advisory Neighborhood Commissioner for Single Member District 1B10 from 2009-2010.

 Eddie was awarded the 2013 Mid-Atlantic Innocence Project's "Defender of Innocence Award" for his work securing the release of David Boyce, a innocent man wrongfully convicted in Virginia in 1990, and was recognized in 2008 by Legal Bisnow Magazine as a top "30 under 30" attorney in the District of Columbia.
 Eddie is also a Certified Trainer in the National Juvenile Defender Center's Juvenile Immersion Training Program (JTIP).